 ABOUT / about Khaled

 Khaled Hosseini was born in Kabul, Afghanistan, in 1965.
-His father was a diplomat with the Afghan Foreign Ministry and his mother taught Farsi and History in high school in Kabul.
-In 1976, the Afghan Foreign Ministry relocated the Hosseini family to Paris.
-They were ready to return to Kabul in 1980, but by then Afghanistan had already witnessed a bloody communist coup and an invasion by the Soviet army.
-The Hosseinis sought and were granted political asylum in the United States.
-In September of 1980, the Hosseini family moved to San Jose, California.
-Khaled graduated from high school in 1984 and enrolled at Santa Clara University where he earned a Bachelor of Science degree in Biology in 1988.
-The following year, he entered the University of California at San Diego's School of Medicine, where he earned a Medical Degree in 1993.
-He completed his residency at Cedars-Sinai Hospital in Los Angeles.
-Khaled was a practicing internist between 1996 and 2004.
+His father was a diplomat in the Afghan Foreign Ministry and his mother taught Farsi and history at a high school in Kabul.
+In 1976, the Foreign Ministry relocated the Hosseini family to Paris.
+They were ready to return to Kabul in 1980, but by then their homeland had witnessed a bloody communist coup and the invasion of the Soviet Army.
+The Hosseinis sought and were granted political asylum in the United States, and in September 1980 moved to San Jose, California.
+Hosseini graduated from high school in 1984 and enrolled at Santa Clara University, where he earned a bachelor’s degree in biology in 1988.
+The following year he entered the University of California, San Diego, School of Medicine, where he earned a medical degree in 1993.
+He completed his residency at Cedars-Sinai medical center in Los Angeles and was a practicing internist between 1996 and 2004.